renning22/shale/README.md

 * Client lists SPs with available datasets
 * Client sends request to particular SP
-* SP spawns docker containers on GPU server
+* SP spawns docker containers on server with required accelerators(e.g., GPUs)
 * SP auto-provisions SSH server and client's pub-key inside container
 * Mock SSH-payment-tunnel UI
 * Client runs a ML training task remotely in the container

 ## Client-side

-For those who have Shales(FILs) and want to rent computing units.
+For those who have Shales(FILs) and want to rent computing resources.

 ### List all SPs